 Growing up in Selma, Alabama, I know first-hand how poverty can limit access to opportunities.
 My grandmother worked very hard, but we often lacked the resources to afford the extras.
 This has always stuck with me and I am grateful for people who sowed into me when we just didn’t have it.
 After participating in my first international trip to Mali, West Africa in 2000, I felt that exposure to other cultures and history shouldn’t be something that only those who could afford it should experience.
 Conceived on paper in 2009, it would take me a decade to bring the full vision of Destination Liberation to life.
 I really want to make sure that black girls from communities like mine can see the world and through that travel learn more about themselves and how to help their communities.

 I’ve always been a self-starter so although I would be a first-generation college student, I attended Alabama A&M University majoring in Environmental Science.
 Later I was selected to be in the inaugural class of Gates Millennium Scholars and went on to receive my Masters in Civil Engineering from Florida State University.
-After that, I went to work in corporate America and now I co-own Nspiregreen LLC a planning and engineering consultancy based in Washington, DC.
+After that, I went to work in corporate America and then I founded, owned, and operated Nspiregreen LLC a planning and engineering consultancy based in Washington, DC for eleven years before selling the firm in December 2020.
 I’ve told pieces of my story in three different anthologies: It’s Just High School: Inspiring Reflections of the Beauty, Pain, and Pressure of High School Life, EmpowerMoments for the Everyday Woman, and Transitioning to I Can From I Can’t.
 This is just a snippet of who I am as the founder of Destination Liberation, proud member of Delta Sigma Theta Sorority, Inc and Lifetime Member of the National Society of Black Engineers.
 I am not saying this to be boastful but to illustrate how exposure can completely change the trajectory of someone’s life.
 I'm a witness.